slemire/slemire.github.io/_posts/2019-08-31-htb-writeup-onetwoseven.md

 Each addon has a `[DL]` link right next to it and I can download the PHP source code of every file.

-I can download `ots-man-addon.php` by using specying the `addon` parameter manually.
+I can download `ots-man-addon.php` by using specifying the `addon` parameter manually.

 ![](/assets/images/htb-writeup-onetwoseven/admin5.png)